 These tasty pork patties are served in a slightly spicy soup alongside rice noodles and fresh lettuce, and you put them together yourself.

-> You’ll probably also taste delicacies like banh cuon, steaming rice rolls full of minced pork, wood ear mushrooms and shallots or slurp pho, another Vietnamese soupy dish.
+You’ll probably also taste delicacies like banh cuon, steaming rice rolls full of minced pork, wood ear mushrooms and shallots or slurp the best pho in Hanoi, another Vietnamese soupy dish.
 Looking for something a little sweeter?
 Usually desserts include things like jackfruit and yoghurt or fresh fruit with condensed milk and crushed ice.

-> There are quite a few options for food tours in Hanoi but we always revert to trusty Get your Guide – we know their Hanoi street food tour is a winner!
+There are quite a few options for food tours in Hanoi but we always revert to trusty Get your Guide – we know their Hanoi street food tour is a winner!

 You’ve tasted the best food, why not take in a bit of art?
 Hanoi has a Mural Street called Phung Hung Street.
 It was once famous for selling motorbikes (there’s an old motorbike as part of the art), but it is now is a great location to get some street art photos.
 So, if you are keen on street art, this is a good place to go.

 Maybe you got your shopping fix in yesterday.
 But why not try a more authentic market today and do more shopping in Hanoi?
 A ten-minute walk from Phung Hung street is the Dong Xuan market.
 This is Hanoi’s largest indoor market and here you can get everything from fresh fruit to souvenirs, clothing to electronics.
 Generally at very low prices, but just make sure you bargain anyway.
 Keep in mind – like many markets in South East Asia, this market is a little grubby.
 But it’s all part of the experience, right?

 Open: Friday, Saturday and Sunday – 7.00am to midnight, Monday to Thursday – 7.00am to 6.00pm

 Train Street *partly closed*